 Filing a consumer complaint

-Read about how to file a consumer complaint with the Ministry of Consumer Services and write an effective complaint letter.
+Read about how to file a consumer complaint with the Ministry of Government and Consumer Services and write an effective complaint letter.

 Recommended for you

 How to make a complaint against a business

 Review your rights

 See if your complaint falls under the Consumer Protection Act (CPA) or the other consumer protection laws that we are responsible for.

 If you have questions about your rights, call us at: